-1. To function at your peak, you need to get eight hours?
+1. To function at your peak, you need to get eight hours

-Everyone has different sleep requirements, and you’ll know you’re getting enough when you don’t feel like nodding off at work, or when one of your girlfriends is talking too much over coffee!
+Everyone has different sleep requirements, and you’ll know you’re getting enough when you don’t feel like nodding off at work or if your partner is talking too much over coffee!

-2. If you can get it, more sleep is always healthier.
+2. If you can get it, more sleep is always healthier

 Studies have shown that people who slept more than eight hours a night died younger than people who got between six and eight hours (say whaaaat?)

-3. Some people function perfectly on four hours of sleep.
+3. Some people function perfectly on four hours of sleep

-4. Waking up during the night means you’ll be tired all day.
+4. Waking up during the night means you’ll be tired all day